DynamicsShop/SD-Data-and-GDPR-Manager/SD-Data-and-GDPR-Manager-Release-Notes.md

 - BCv21 App - The ToolTips were updated to look at our new website.

+- BCv21 App - The SD Data and GDPR Manager Permissions XML file was replaced with AL permission objects and the names were standardised to our ISV format.

 #### Bug Fixes

 - BCv21 App - A fix was made to the code for licence key checks on the SD Data and GDPR Manager Role Centre.